© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Wat's Dyke: Section W of Garreg-Lwyd is a scheduled monument protected by Cadw under reference FL087.
 View the official record →

-Wat's Dyke is a linear earthwork of Early Medieval date forming part of the defensive frontier landscape of the Welsh-English borderlands.
+Wat's Dyke is a linear earthwork of early medieval date running through Flintshire in north Wales, constructed as a territorial boundary or defensive barrier.
 It is designated a Scheduled Ancient Monument by Cadw under reference FL087.

 Wat's Dyke: Section W of Garreg-Lwyd dates from the early medieval period, and is classified as a linear earthwork.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Wat's Dyke: Section W of Garreg-Lwyd is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is FL087.